voxlz/kanjiken-kanjivg/my_files/kanji.md

 Let's talk about some principles I'm going for here.

 1. **No duplicates**.
 If there are any characters that look identical but are not, so called homoglyphs,  they should be considered identical.
 (Ex. ㇁ == ㇓)
 2. **No variations**.
-For two components to be considered identical, they need to have matching stroke type, stroke order, and stroke propotions.
-(Ex. ⺅ !=  人 | ⼇ != 丄)
+For two components to be considered identical, they need to have matching stroke type, stroke order, and stroke proportions.
+(Ex. ⺅ !=  人)
 3. **Max 6 components**.
 Every character is broken down to 2-6 components, ideally 4.
 This is a good compromise between complexity and usability.
 4. **Keep stroke order**.
 Components that contain non consecutive strokes, i.e. pausing the component to draw something else,  are not allowed.
-(Ex. 口 and 戈)
+(Ex. 口 in 国)
 5. **Prune components**.
 If a component can be removed without breaking any above rule, and it does not push component count beyond 4  elsewhere, it should be.
 6. **Consistency**.
 A character should always be represented by the same components.
 Inconsistencies are not allowed, due to the induced complexity.
 7. **Shallowness**.
 Certain components with 3 strokes can be broken down into 2 components.
-To avoid unnessesary depth, this is not allowed.
+To avoid unnecessary depth, this is not allowed.
 (Ex. 士 != [十 + 一])

 These rules ensure that knowing the components of a characters is knowing how to draw the character.
 That is the goal of the KanjiKen system.